mjordan/islandora_solution_pack_xml/README.md

 ## Rendering the OBJ datastream using viewers

-This solution pack supports Islandora viewer modules, and comes with a simple viewer module that if enabled and configured as the default viewer for XML objects allows easy styling of XML files using the [Google Javascript Prettifier](https://github.com/google/code-prettify).
+This solution pack supports Islandora viewer modules, and comes with a simple viewer module that if enabled and configured as the default viewer for XML objects allows easy styling of XML files using the [Google Javascript Code Prettifier](https://github.com/google/code-prettify).

 Note that if this viewer is enabled, the XML OBJ datastream content is not styled with the RENDER_STYLESHEET XSLTs as described above.
 However, third-party viewers are free to use the RENDER_STYLESHEET or any other stylesheet they wish.